 The patent’s description is mostly dedicated to details about phrase-based indexing, but it also jumps into how archived versions of documents might be stored and ranked.

 Presently, Google collects the latest copies of pages it finds to display in a cached copy, and it includes links to the latest cached copy of documents along with search result listings for pages.
 Google has justified the use of a cached copy of pages as a way of giving people access to a page when there might be a problem with directly accessing the page, such as the server it is hosted upon being down.
 Google won’t cache copies of pages that use a meta noarchive tag, like the following:

 Will Google start showing archived copies of documents?

-Many web pages change over time for a wide number of reasons, including news sites that may update a number of times a day, and require subscriptions to see older articles.
+Many web pages change over time for a wide number of reasons, including news sites that may update many times a day, and require subscriptions to see older articles.
 Other pages change because of new ownership, new designs, new business models, updated content, corrections of older content.

-It’s possible that many site owners may not want people to access older versions of their pages, for a number of reasons as well.
+Many site owners may not want people to access older versions of their pages, for many reasons as well.